avdi/quarto/README.md

 end
 ```

 This block *can* be placed in your `Rakefile` after `quarto/tasks` is required, but this may cause problems depending on your project.
-It is currently recommended that you put your configuration in a `.quarto` file in your project root instead.
+It is currently recommended that you put your configuration in a `.quarto.conf` file in your project root instead.

 ### Explicitly setting source files